Robert Ardrey: Paleoanthropology

 Ardrey spent the latter part of his life working as a science writer.
 In 1969 he was also contracted by Universal to write a screenplay of Baroness Karen Blixen's memoir Out of Africa, but it was never produced.
 While this work at first appears disparate with his early career, later commentators have emphasized the continuity.
 In his New York Times obituary, Bayard Webster wrote, "A closer look at his dramas and his behavioral books disclose that he was writing about social conditions in both genres.
 One involved humans, the other concerned both humans and other animals.
 But the dramatic theme was the same: the difficulties humans and other animals have in dealing with each other, and the reasons for their actions."

 The writing quality of Ardrey's work was widely praised.
 The biologist and naturalist E. O. Wilson admired The Hunting Hypothesis, commenting:

 In his excellent new book Robert Ardrey continues as the lyric poet of human evolution, capturing the Homeric quality of the subject that so many scientists by and large feel but are unable to put into words.
 His opinions, like those in his earlier works, are controversial but more open, squarely stated, and closer to the truth than the protests of his most scandalized critics.

-In his 1964 book The Analysis of Prose, William D. Templeman used African Genesis as his third lesson.
+In his 1964 book The Analysis of Prose, William D. Templeman used Ardrey's African Genesis for his third lesson.
 The volume included analysis and questions from his students at the University of Southern California.

 His work was so popular that some scientists cited it as inspiring them to enter their fields.

 Ardrey wrote for popular audiences on topics in paleoanthropology, which encompasses anthropology, ethology, paleontology, zoology and human evolution.
 He was praised for crossing the boundaries of scientific specialism.
-The Observer, for instance, in its review of The Social Contract, wrote that "Robert Ardrey ... leaps across the fences with which scientists nowadays surround their special subjects.
+The Observer, for instance, in its 1970 review of The Social Contract, wrote that "Robert Ardrey ... leaps across the fences with which scientists nowadays surround their special subjects.
 He reports their findings in clear English.
 He attempts to relate them in a single science of Man, by which all of us may try to know ourselves."